ZEISS-PiWeb/PiWeb-Import-Sdk/docs/getting_started/2_import_format.md

 The implementation of the example plug-in is now complete.
 Further information on implementing an import format plug-in can be found in the [Import format]({% link docs/plugin_fundamentals/4_import_format.md %}).

 ## Run your plug-in
 To test your plug-in you can build your plug-in project and load your plug-in directly from your build folder.
-Therefore you have to activate the development mode for the Auto Importer like described in [Development settings]({% link docs/setup/4_development_settings.md %}).
+Therefore you have to activate the development mode for the Auto Importer like described in [PiWeb Auto Importer]({% link docs/setup/3_piweb_auto_importer.md %}#plug-in-search-paths).
 Then you can start the Auto Importer with the following command line parameter `-pluginSearchPaths "<path to your build folder>"`.
 When the Auto Importer has started, you can check that your plug-in is loaded by opening the plug-in management view via `File > Plug-ins...`.
 Your plug-in should be listed there like in the following screenshot.

 ![Plug-in management view](../../assets/images/getting_started/2_plugin_view_simpletxt.png "Plug-in management view")

 The functionality of the plug-in can be tested by importing the example file.
 Therefore create a new default import plan in the Auto Importer.
-In the import plan, select a connection with the PiWeb cloud or a PiWeb server (find more information in [PiWeb backend]({% link docs/setup/2_piweb_backend.md %})) and define an import folder where you place the example file.
+In the import plan, select a connection with the PiWeb Cloud or a PiWeb Server (find more information in [PiWeb backend]({% link docs/setup/2_piweb_backend.md %})) and define an import folder where you place the example file.
 A configuration of the import plan could look like this:

 ![Auto Importer import plan](../../assets/images/getting_started/2_import_plan_settings.png "Auto Importer import plan")